 Week Activities Assessment

 0 No formal assessment or activities are undertaken in week 0

-1 Information Session Room G12A, Blg 26, Wednesday 30 July 2014, 12 noon Project preference emailed to Julian.Garcia@monash.edu by 5pm Friday
+1 Information Session Room G12A, Blg 26, Wednesday 29 July 2014, 12 noon Project preference emailed to CE

-2 Project allocations made by Tuesday this week First meeting with supervisor should be held this week
+2 Project allocations made this week

-3
+3 First meeting with supervisor should be held this week

 4

 5

 6

-7 Progress Meeting (date TBA): students to give a brief update to Unit coordinator and other students on their project and progress to date
+7 One page report due

 8

 9

 10

 11

 12 Final presentation (date TBA).
 Final demonstration due by end of semester.
 Final report due Friday Week 12, but a later date may be negotiated between student and supervisor.

 SWOT VAC No formal assessment is undertaken in SWOT VAC

 Examination period LINK to Assessment Policy: http://policy.monash.edu.au/policy-bank/ academic/education/assessment/ assessment-in-coursework-policy.html

-^{}Unit Schedule details will be maintained and communicated to you via your learning system.
+Unit Schedule details will be maintained and communicated to you via your learning system.